maticnetwork/zkevm-docs/docs/protocol/admin-role.md

 sidebar_label: Admin Role and Governance
 description: A guide to help developers understand the Admin Role and Governance mechanism of Polygon zkEVM.
 keywords:
-  - docs
-  - zk rollups
   - polygon
-  - zkEVM Protocol
+  - protocol
-  - Polygon zkEVM
+  - zkEVM
   - admin role
+  - governance
+  - timelock controller
 ---

 The Admin is an Ethereum account that controls the Consensus contract, but **it is planned to be removed in the future**.
 It is the only account in the contract that can call the following functions;